+where $K_{fj}$, $K_{rj}$ represent the forward and reverse rates of reaction $j$ calculated using the Arrhenius law, respectively. $W_k$ is the molecular weight for the $k$-th species.

 The finite difference method with compact stencils is adopted to solve the transport equations.
-An in-house high-order computational fluid dynamics code called ASTR, which has been applied to a series of numerical simulation for high-speed flows and interaction between shock wave and turbulent boundary layer~\cite{fang2014,fang2015direct,fang2017investigation,fang2020turbulence,fang2023direct}, is used for this study.
-The code is coupled with the Cantera Fortran interface to calculate chemical kinetics, thermal and transport properties.
+An in-house high-order computational fluid dynamics code ASTR is used.
+This code has been applied to a series of numerical simulation for high-speed flows and interaction between shock wave and turbulent boundary layer~\cite{fang2014,fang2015direct,fang2017investigation,fang2020turbulence,fang2023direct}, and is coupled with the Cantera Fortran interface~\cite{cantera} to calculate chemical kinetics, thermal and transport properties.
 The 9 species, 12 reactions hydrogen-air combustion mechanism~\cite{boivinExplicitReducedMechanism2011} is used in this work.
 The convection terms of Eq.~(\ref{eq:1}) $\sim$ (\ref{eq:4}) are approximated by a seventh-order low-dissipative monotonicity-preserving scheme~\cite{fang2013optimized} in order to preserve accuracy near shock-waves.
-As for diffusion terms, a sixth-order central scheme is adopted and mixture-averaged approximation is applied as the molecular diffusion model.
+As for the diffusion terms, a sixth-order central scheme is adopted and the mixture-averaged approximation is applied as the molecular diffusion model.
 The temporal integration is conducted by a low-storage three-step third-order Runge-Kutta method.
 Further details regarding the numerical implementation and code validation can be found in Refs.~\cite{Xu2023TGVflame,fang2023direct}.